scottsanett/M5510-4K-High-Sierra-Installation/README.md

 * Display brightness
 * HWP, with CPU frequency as low as 900MHz.

-> For the last two, install the two kexts in POST-INSTALL/LE to /Library/Extensions/ and rebuild kernel cache with the bash script below.
+> For the last one to work, install the kext in POST-INSTALL/LE to /Library/Extensions/ and rebuild kernel cache with the bash script below.

 ```
 sudo rm -rf /System/Library/Caches/com.apple.kext.caches/Startup/kernelcache